coreos/jenkins-os/README.md

   - `os/glsa` compares security advisories against current upstream Gentoo.
   - `os/nightly-build` triggers every other OS job.

+### Nodes

+For ARM64 nodes the JDK must be installed manually by extracting the ARM64 JDK tarball on the node.
+The JDK must either be installed to one of the Jenkins JDK search paths, `/home/$USER/jdk` for example, or the node environment variable `$JAVA_HOME` must be set.

 ## Usage

 By default, the nightly build and other OS job parameters always build from the `master` branches of both this and the manifest repositories.
 To build a Container Linux release, build the `os/manifest` job and set the `MANIFEST_REF` parameter to the release tag.
 To pull all Groovy scripts for an OS build from a different branch of this repository, set the `PIPELINE_BRANCH` parameter on the `os/manifest` job.